AbigyaA/Customer_Support_Chatbot/QUICK_START.md

      account information.
 Please provide your account number or customer ID.

 User: 123456789
-Bot: Identity verified successfully.
-How can I assist you?
+Bot: Identity verified.
 Your checking account balance is $5,432.10.
+     Is there anything else I can help with?
 ```

 ### Scenario 2: Lost Card